-- 28.01 Pursuant to §23-2-103.8, C.R.S., the Department shall determine the financial integrity of private colleges or universities except when the private college or university: - a.
+28.01 Pursuant to §23-2-103.8, C.R.S., the Department shall determine the financial integrity of private colleges or universities except when the private college or

+- a.
 Is a party to a performance contract with the Commission under §23-5-129, C.R.S.; - b.
 Has been accredited for at least twenty years by an accrediting agency that is recognized by the United States Department of Education; - c.
 Has operated continuously in this state for at least twenty years; and - d.
-Has not at any time filed for bankruptcy protection pursuant to Title 11 of the United States Code. - 28.02 If a private college or institution does not meet the criteria above, the Department shall determine the institution's financial integrity by confirming that the institution meets or does not meet the following criteria: - 28.02.01 The institution has been accredited for at least ten years by an accrediting agency that is recognized by the United States Department of Education, or by CHEA, if applicable; - 28.02.02 The institution has operated continuously in this state for at least ten years; - 28.02.03 During its existence, the institution has not filed for bankruptcy protection pursuant to Title 11 of the United States Code; - 28.02.04 The institution maintains a composite score of at least 1.5 on its equity, primary reserve, and net income rations, as required in 34 CFR 668.172; and - 28.02.05 The institution meets or exceeds the pro rata refund policies required by the federal Department of Education in 34 CFR 668 or, if the institution does not participate in federal financial aid programs, the institution's refund and termination procedures comply with the requirement of the institution's accrediting body. - 28.03 If a private college or institution is part of a group of private colleges and universities that are owned and operated by a common owner, so long as all of the other institutions in the group meet the criteria specified above then the

-Department shall determine the institution's financial integrity by confirming that the institution meets the following criteria:
+Has not at any time filed for bankruptcy protection pursuant to Title 11 of the United States Code. - 28.02 If a private college or institution does not meet the criteria above, the Department shall determine the institution's financial integrity by confirming that the institution meets or does not meet the following criteria: - 28.02.01 The institution has been accredited for at least ten years by an accrediting agency that is recognized by the United States Department of Education; - 28.02.02 The institution has operated continuously in this state for at least ten years; - 28.02.03 During its existence, the institution has not filed for bankruptcy protection pursuant to Title 11 of the United States Code; - 28.02.04 The institution maintains a composite score of at least 1.5 on its equity, primary reserve, and net income rations, as required in 34 CFR 668.172; and - 28.02.05 The institution meets or exceeds the pro rata refund policies required by the federal Department of Education in 34 CFR 668 or, if the institution does not participate in federal financial aid programs, the institution's refund and termination procedures comply with the requirement of the institution's accrediting body. - 28.03 If a private college or institution is part of a group of private colleges and universities that are owned and operated by a common owner, so long as all of the other institutions in the group meet the criteria specified above then the Department shall determine the institution's financial integrity by confirming that the institution meets the following criteria: - 28.03.01 The institution has received and maintains full accreditation without adverse action from an accrediting agency that is recognized by the United States Department of Education, which accrediting agency requires the institution to maintain surety or an escrow account or has affirmatively waived or otherwise removed the requirement for the institution;